Make sure you choose the right marketing coach for you and your business

 A marketing coach should have proven credentials to help your business reach its full potential.
-Here are the five non-negotiables to look for.
+Here are the five non-negotiable credentials to look for, when finding and choosing a marketing coach.

 After a summer spent watching the tennis, it’s pretty clear that behind every great player is a brilliant coach.
 It’s the same in business.
 An experienced marketing coach can be the difference between your business just coasting along or reaching its full potential.